Doro Merande

-Doro Merande (born Dora Matthews, March 31, 1892 - November 1, 1975) was an American actress who appeared in film, theater, and television.
+Dora Matthews (March 31, 1892 - November 1, 1975), better known by her stage name Doro Merande, was an American actress who appeared in film, theater, and television.

 Early years

-Born in Columbia, Kansas, as Dora Matthews, she was the daughter of a minister.
-At age 18, while living with her family in Kansas City, Missouri, she worked as a music teacher.
-She later went to New York City to become an actress.
+Merande was born on March 31, 1892 in Columbus, Kansas.
+She was the daughter of William Freeman Matthews (1849 – 1915) and Emma Adelia Matthews (née Simkins; 1855 – 1930), and the youngest of three children.
+Merande said her family discouraged her interest in the theater as a child, telling her she had a flat voice and calling the industry "wicked."

 Stage actress

 Merande found her first part in a small summer company in Massachusetts.
 She coveted Broadway parts during the Great Depression.
 Her career began with the Jules Levanthal Company.

 She appeared on Broadway using her birth name in That Ferguson Family (1928) and Montmartreas (1922).
 Her first Broadway appearance as Doro Merande was as "Sophie Tuttle" in Loose Moments in 1935.
 Soon she was cast in One Good Year, Red Harvest, and Angel Island.
 Her first major stage role was playing the gossip in Our Town by Thornton Wilder repeating her performance in the 1940 film.
 Merande later appeared with Leo G. Carroll in Lo and Behold, The Rat Race with Betty Field, and in The Silver Whistle, with Jose Ferrer.
 She performed with Clifton Webb (in Mr. Belvedere Rings The Bell), Walter Huston (in Apple of His Eye), and Franchot Tone (in Hope for Your Best).

 Her final Broadway appearance was in the 1969 revival of The Front Page, in which she portrayed the cleaning woman, as she later also did in the 1970 television and the 1974 film version.
 The 1974 film version was her final appearance; she was directed by Billy Wilder, with whom she had previously worked in the films The Seven Year Itch (1955) and Kiss Me, Stupid (1964).